SebastianBoehler/python_livestream/README.md

 pip install huggingface-hub
 ```

-The `generate` function mirrors `tts.chatterbox.generate` so you can swap backends easily.
+The `generate` function mirrors `tts.chatterbox.generate` and sets up the
+InferenceClient automatically so you can swap backends easily.
 ## Continuous News Stream

 Set `NEWS_INTERVAL_MINUTES` in your `.env` file to control how often a new news